Reflective modular forms: A Jacobi forms approach: Non-existence of reflective modular forms

-\begin{proof} Let $M$ be an even lattice of signature $(2,n)$ with $n\geq 23$.
-Firstly, we assume that $M$ contains 2U.
-On the contrary, suppose that $M$ is reflective.
-Similarly, there exists a weakly Jacobi form $\phi$ of weight 0 and we can construct a weakly Jacobi form $f_4$ of weight 4 from $\phi$.
+\begin{proof} Let $M$ be an even lattice of signature $(2,n)$ with $23\leq n\leq 25$.
+Firstly, we assume that $M$ contains $2U$.
+By contradiction, assume that $M$ is reflective.
+Then, there exists a weakly holomorphic Jacobi form $\phi$ of weight 0 and we can construct a weakly holomorphic Jacobi form $f_4$ of weight 4 from $\phi$ as in the proof of Theorem \ref{prop}.
 We define $g=E_4\phi - f_4$.
-From (\ref{gg}), we claim $g\neq 0$.
-Then $\eta^{12}g$ is a holomorphic Jacobi form of weight $10$ with character, which leads to a contradiction.
+Then $g$ has no singular Fourier coefficient of hyperbolic norm $-2$.
+From (\ref{gg}), we get $g\neq 0$.
+Moreover, the minimum possible hyperbolic norm of the Fourier coefficients of $g$ is $-1$.
+Then $\eta^{12}g$ is a holomorphic Jacobi form of weight $10$ with character, which leads to a contradiction due to the singular weight.
+The general case can be proved as the proof of Theorem \ref{thma}. \end{proof}

-Now consider the general case that $M$ does not necessarily contain $2U$.
-We can assume that $M$ is not a scaling of any even lattice and $F$ is a reflective modular form for $M$.
-By Lemma \ref{lemr}, there exists an even overlattice $M_1$ of $M$ such that $M_1$ contains $2U$ and $\Orth^+(M)\subset \Orth^+(M_1)$.
-Then $F$ is a reflective modular form for $M_1$.
-From the first step, it follows $M_1=II_{2,26}$.
-If $F$ is a Borcherds product of a nearly holomorphic modular form $f$, then $\Delta f$ is a holomorphic modular form of weight $0$ and hence must be an $\Mp_2(\ZZ)$-invariant vector in $\CC[A_M]$.
-Then we get $M=II_{2,26}$ because $\Delta f$ does not transform correctly under $S$ when $\lvert A_M \rvert \neq 1$.
-This completes the proof. \end{proof}

-\begin{remark} The above proof does not cover the case: $M$ is a finite-index sublattice of $II_{2,26}$, $\Orth^+(M)\subset \Orth^+(II_{2,26})$, all reflective modular forms for $M$ are not Borcherds products.
-We believe that there is no such $M$.
-By \cite{Br2}, $M$ is not of type $U\oplus U(N)\oplus L(-1)$.
-Therefore, the above case is insignificant for application.
-In fact, Scheithauer defined reflective modular forms as Borcherds products with reflective divisors in his series of articles. \end{remark}

 \begin{remark} When $1\leq \rank(L) \leq 20$ and $\rank(L)\neq 15$ or $19$, there exist reflective lattices $2U\oplus L(-1)$, such as $A_n$ for $1\leq n \leq 7$, $D_8$, $E_8\oplus A_1$, $E_8\oplus A_2$, $E_8\oplus A_2\oplus A_1$, $E_8\oplus D_4$, $E_8\oplus D_4\oplus A_1$, $E_8\oplus D_4\oplus A_2$, $E_8\oplus 2D_4$, $2E_8\oplus A_1$, $2E_8\oplus A_2$, $2E_8\oplus D_4$.
 But we do not know if there exists reflective lattice $2U\oplus L(-1)$ with $\rank(L)=15$ or $19$. \end{remark}